- Conditions We Treat

-At CCL, patients with stomach cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with stomach cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 Stomach cancer can be treated in a variety of different ways, depending on how far it has progressed, and the overall health and fitness of the patient.

 At CCL we provide support that caters to both the physical and emotional needs of the patient, before, during and after treatment.

 We offer a wide range of services for patients, as well as their loved ones, designed to make a very difficult time as easy as possible, and to give our patients the best treatment and support possible.
 Our support services include counselling, group sessions and much more.
 You can find the full range of our support services here.
 We’ll be with you every step of the way.

 If you have any questions about stomach cancer or would like to book an appointment with one of our stomach cancer specialists, complete this form online or call 020 8247 3351.